hackclub/hackclub/workshops/country-list-app/README.md

 ---
 name: "World Countries and their Flags with Javascript"
-description: "This is an app that contain the list of all the countries in the world with teir names and flags"
+description: "This is an app that contains the list of all the countries in the world with their names and flags"
 author: "@Taiwrash"
 ---